anfutang/syntax-enhanced-RE/README.md

 🔨 You can skip pre-processing and download data for syntax-enhanced models (BB-Rel, ChemProt, DrugProt) here:

-You can also generate these data using our pre-processing scripts (Refer to /preprocessing/).
+You can also generate these data using our pre-processing scripts (refer to /preprocessing/).

 ### Prerequisites